 - IT skills.

-The UK's insurance market is the largest in Europe and third largest in the world, employing around 315,000 people (Association of British Insurers (ABI), UK Insurance - Key Facts 2014).
 The majority of surveyors work for general insurance companies, but some are employed by larger firms of insurance brokers (the intermediaries between clients and insurance companies).

 Engineering surveyors usually work for specialist engineering insurance companies.
 Other surveyors might work for specialist insurance surveying firms, loss adjusting companies or risk management consultancies.